Mostafavi, Mohsen, editor. Architecture and Plurality. Zurich: Lars Muller Publishers, 2016.

 One guiding principle of this 13th Cycle of the Aga Khan Award for Architecture is the importance of plurality.
 Since its inception the Award has aimed to be inclusive and to embrace the engagement of a diverse group of users.
 But equally, it has sought projects that explore a plurality of methods and architecture in achieving that goal.

-Here, the authors of the essays use that productive tension between architecture and plurality not only to provide a framework for the examination of the projects but also to explore the intellectual and projective means by which architecture are plurality can find other common grounds in the future.
+Here, the authors of the essays use that productive tension between architecture and plurality, not only to provide a framework for the examination of the projects, but also to explore the intellectual and projective means by which architecture and plurality can find other common grounds in the future.